konpap01/Python-for-Data-Science/Session-5/README.md

 # This Folder contains excercises based on topics we covered in Session 5

 # Exercise:
-Reusing the same annotations we work with in the previous session (Assignment 4), answer the following items using the libraries we saw today:
+Reusing the same annotations we work with in the previous session (Assignment 4 from Session-4), answer the following items using the libraries we saw today:

 1. How many annotations you have per month and year.
 Which month has more annotation files..